paulasamir16/Fortify/SSC.md

   + After finish installation click on Customize and choose Create new instance then write a name such as ```SSCdb```
     + Choose Windows and SQL Authentication Mixed mode and add the machine user
 + Open SSMS with Windows Authentication
-+ Create new user with this permission — [Reference](https://www.microfocus.com/documentation/fortify-software-security-center/2520/ssc-ugd-html-25.2.0/index.htm#deploy-ssc/db-account-perms.htm) [I don't understand why I can use a user with low permission with the SSC as you can only configure one user]
++ Create new user with this permission — [Reference](https://www.microfocus.com/documentation/fortify-software-security-center/2520/ssc-ugd-html-25.2.0/index.htm#deploy-ssc/db-account-perms.htm)
   + Security -> Logins -> Right-click -> New Login -> SQL Authentication
 + Login with this new user
 + Create new database